Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

 Although repetition coding offers analytical tractability for satisfying the bit-level UEP constraint, it provides no channel coding gain and exhibits poor transmission efficiency compared to modern channel codes.
 In semantic communication based on the method in Sec.~\ref{Sec:BlindSC}, certain semantic bits may share similar target bit-flip probabilities.
-This observation suggests that applying block coding to such groups of bits can yield improved coding gain without significantly violating the UEP constraint.
-Motivated by this insight, we propose a \textit{block-level} UEP framework that enables grouping of bits with similar target bit-flip probabilities to exploit block coding gains.
+This observation suggests that applying block coding to such blocks of bits can yield improved coding gain without significantly violating the UEP constraint.
+Motivated by this insight, we propose a \textit{block-level} UEP framework that enables partitioning of bits with similar target bit-flip probabilities based on the finite blocklength capacity analysis.
 The overall structure of the proposed framework is illustrated in Fig.~\ref{fig:group_scheme}.